-If you wish to study part-time whilst still receiving benefit, you must apply to Alfa-kassan.
-Do this in time so that you will get your decision before the training begins.
-If you apply too late there is a risk that you will be liable to repay any benefits you"ve received, that you are no longer eligible for.
+If you wish to study part-time whilst still receiving benefits, you must apply to Alfa-kassan.
+Remember to send in your application for studies in time.
+Do not begin your studies until you have received a decision from Alfa-kassan.
+If you apply too late there is a risk that you will be liable to repay any benefits you have received, that you are no longer eligible for.

 Rules for benefit in connection with studies

-A person who studies cannot simultaneously receive benefit from Alfa-kassan.
-But there are some exceptions.
+A person who studies cannot simultaneously receive benefits from Alfa-kassan.
+But there are three exceptions.

-- If you receive unemployment benefit, you can study full time if you can show that, before becoming unemployed, you both worked and studied full time for at least 15 weeks.
-You can study full time while receiving benefit for a maximum of 20 weeks in the same benefit period.
+If you can show that, before becoming unemployed, you both worked and studied full time for at least 15 weeks, may be eligible for benefits if you continue to study.
+You can study full time while receiving benefits for a maximum of 20 weeks in the same benefit period.